-Here, we further show that our S-NHQC scheme can be optimized by using the new proposed composite dynamical decoupling pulses \cite{Viola1999} , which we term as CS-NHQC.
-Although the composite pulse will lead to a longer evolution time, the CS-NHQC scheme can greatly reduce the population of the excited state, thereby reducing the decoherence effects of excited states and improving the obtained gate-fidelity, which is a distinct merit of our scheme.
-This also makes it possible for the CS-NHQC scheme to surpass the dynamical gate (DG) scheme.
-In the following, we implement the CS-NHQC scheme in detail and compare it with the DG one.
+{Decoherence caused by the interaction between the quantum system and its environment is one of the main barriers to the realization of high-fidelity quantum gates.
+Dynamical decoupling \cite{Viola1999} provides an efficient way to mitigate the decoherence-induced error via reversing the evolution of the quantum system at specific times with control pulses.
+Here, we further show that our SNHQC scheme can be optimized by using composite dynamical decoupling pulses, which we term as CSNHQC.
+Remarkably, we can achieve the decoupling effect in Ref. \cite{Viola1999} without additional control fields, and thus simplify its realization.
+Although the composite pulse will lead to a longer evolution time, the CSNHQC scheme can greatly reduce the population of the excited state, thereby reducing the decoherence-induced error and improving the obtained gate fidelity, which is a distinct merit of our scheme.
+As a Benefit of this reduction, we can synthesize any large-angle rotation gate, in a way that is more robust than the NHQC scheme, by using the optimization of composite dynamical decoupling pulse that needs only small-angle rotation, and thus solve the problem that large-angle ($\gamma>0.76\pi$) operations are susceptible to decoherence due to the long evolution time.} This also makes it possible for the CSNHQC scheme to surpass the dynamical gate (DG) scheme.
+In the following, we implement the CSNHQC scheme in detail and compare it with the DG scheme.